felucian/Ready-AI-APP-ST304/Lab_Modules/04_RollingUpdates/04_RollingUpdates.md

     ![alt text](imgs/mod_04_img_02.png "BookService 6 replicas")

 ## 4. Deploy BookService using Rolling Updates strategy
+We are now going to deploy a new version of the book service with a rolling update strategy; the new version will return an error when retrieving book reviews for BookId = 2 and BookId = 4.

 1. While the _poller.ps1_ script is running, from the PowerShell session we used to run _kubectl_ commands, run the following command in order to proceed with the deployment of the BookService API with a rolling updates strategy